smtech/obsolete__oauth-negotiator/README.md

   // get your token
   echo $oauth->getToken();

-  // get the user informatio associated with that token print_r($oauth->getUser());
+  // get the user information associated with that token print_r($oauth->getUser());
 ?>
 ```